Justson/AgentWeb/README-ENGLISH.md

 ```
 mAgentWeb = AgentWeb.with(this)//传入Activity or Fragment
                 .setAgentWebParent(mLinearLayout, new LinearLayout.LayoutParams(-1, -1))//Incoming AgentWeb parent control, if the parent control is RelativeLayout, then the second parameter needs to be passed RelativeLayout.LayoutParams, the first parameter and the second parameter should correspond.
-                .useDefaultIndicator()// use the default progress bar
+                .useDefaultIndicator()// use the default onProgress bar
-                .defaultProgressBarColor() // Use default progress bar color
+                .defaultProgressBarColor() // Use default onProgress bar color
                 .setReceivedTitleCallback(mCallback) //Set the Web page title callback
                 .createAgentWeb()//
                 .ready()